LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Overview/ComponentBreakdown/userinteractions.md

 sitesection: Documents
 categoryname: "Agent Experience & Bots"
 documentname: Conversation Builder
-subfoldername: Overview
+subfoldername: Components
-permalink: conversation-builder-overview-interactions.html
+permalink: conversation-builder-components-interactions.html
 indicator: both
 ---

-The User Interactions section of the [Interactions Toolbar](conversation-builder-overview-component-breakdown.html#the-interactions-toolbar) is made up of only one type of interaction, "User Says".
+The User Interactions section of the [Interactions Toolbar](conversation-builder-components-component-breakdown.html#the-interactions-toolbar) is made up of only one type of interaction, "User Says".
 This interaction is the textual prompt to which the bot/automation responds, whether it is the first message which starts the Dialog or some sort of input during it.
 When you add a "User Says" interaction, you give an example of a question the user might ask at the start of a conversation.

-Instead of just looking for the specific phrase you originally defined (which would result in the bot/automation not recognizing many of your user's inputs), you can direct the bot/automation to look for a specific pattern (a method called [pattern matching](conversation-builder-overview-conditions.html#pattern-matching)) or to look for more broad and flexible [intents](conversation-builder-intent-builder-overview.html) in the user's input, by using our NLU engine.
+Instead of just looking for the specific phrase you originally defined (which would result in the bot/automation not recognizing many of your user's inputs), you can direct the bot/automation to look for a specific pattern (a method called [pattern matching](conversation-builder-components-conditions.html#pattern-matching)) or to look for more broad and flexible [intents](conversation-builder-intent-builder-overview.html) in the user's input, by using our NLU engine.

 For more information on Pattern Matching, see the link above.
-For more information on setting up and using intents, see either [this tutorial](conversation-builder-getting-started-building-your-first-intent.html) or a more in-depth [breakdown of the Intent Builder](conversation-builder-overview-intent-builder-overview.html).
+For more information on setting up and using intents, see either [this tutorial](conversation-builder-getting-started-building-your-first-intent.html) or a more in-depth [breakdown of the Intent Builder](conversation-builder-components-intent-builder-overview.html).

 ### Bot/Automation Interactions